pdw-git/express-k8s-demo/README.md

 ## Kubernetes

-There is a yaml files to enable the deployment of the app and the supporting containers in Kubernetes.
+There is a yaml file to enable the deployment of the app and the supporting containers in Kubernetes.

 Assuming there is a kubernetes environment the application can be deployed into a a new namespace using the following command run from the directory that contains kube.